 Why is an Apnealink monitor performed?

-An Apnealink monitor may provide useful information regarding breathing, lung movements and blood oxygen levels.
-It also examines changes with snoring and allows responses to drugs and breathing – assisting treatments to be assessed.
+The monitor may provide useful information regarding breathing, lung movements and blood oxygen levels.
+It also examines changes with snoring and allows responses to medications and breathing-assisting treatments to be assessed.

 How is an Apnealink monitor performed?

 You will need to allow about 15 mins plus any waiting time to be shown how to fit the Apnealink Monitor to yourself.
-This records oxygen in the bloodstream, any snoring sounds, chest wall movements and breathing.
+Our staff will show you how to fit the Apnealink Monitor to yourself, and this will remain on you overnight.
+Keeping this fitted overnight allows the monitor to record the level of oxygen in your bloodstream, any snoring sounds, your chest wall movements and your breathing.

 Should I do any special preparation for an Apnealink Monitor?